A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 About Similan Islands

-The Similan Islands is an archipelago of 11 islands in the Andaman sea in southern Thailand.
+The Similan Islands is an archipelago of 11 islands in the Andaman Sea in southern Thailand.

 Along with Ko Tachai and Ko Bon islands, the Similan Islands are part of Mu Ko Similan National Park and one of Thailand’s most beautiful places.